vasily-kartashov/vasily-kartashov.github.io/_posts/2017-05-09-result-set-processor.md

 }
 ```

-So method `name` returns the subrecord back into the record it was extracted from under a new name.
-Method `group` groups subrecords by using the remainder of each record as a group key.
-It doesn't return the group back into the record, so the result of `group` is actually a collector, i.e. the records are the groups extracted by selector.
-The `groupInto` on the other side not only groups subrecords, but also pushes the groups back into the record.
+So the `name` method returns the subrecord back into the record it was extracted from under a new name.
+The `group` method groups subrecords by using the remainder of each record as a group key.
+It does not return the group back into the record, so the result of `group` is actually a collector, i.e. the records are the groups extracted by the selector.
+The `groupInto` method not only groups subrecords but also pushes the groups back into the record.

-At this point I expect the reader to lose all interest.
-Here is how I would split the example join above
+I understand that the example provided may be complex and difficult to follow.
+Here is how I would simplify the example join above:

 ```
 $query = "